 III.
 Revealed Imbalance after Preprocessing

 In some cases, imbalance in a variable is not obvious without doing preprocessing beforehand.
 In the case of BMI, it appears that the dataset is balanced because one has many people whose BMI ranges from less than 20 to over 30.
-However, the standard international BMI definition states that underweight is less than 18.5, normal weight is from 18.5 to under 25, overweight is from 25 to under 30, and obese is 30 or more{source?}.
+However, the standard international BMI definition, used by the NIH, states that underweight is less than 18.5, normal weight is from 18.5 to under 25, overweight is from 25 to under 30, and obese is 30 or more{Joslin Diabetes}.
 When looking at the BMI through this lens, it appears that there are only 204 underweight individuals (2.3%).
 With so few individuals in the category, there is a huge risk that the data analysis results won’t accurately identify which heart disease factors are more significant for underweight individuals.

 Another variable that is imbalanced, after preprocessing, is 'Exercise Hours Per Week'.
 This variable gauges how much one exercises each week.
 After preprocessing, it is shown that 240 people (2.7%) hardly exercise at all, and 858 people (9.8%) exercise less than 2.5 hours every week.
 This shows that the model made with this dataset won’t be as effective at discovering the most important factors that influence heart disease risk in those who do little-to-no exercise.